 - Value – Although HSR is still too expensive for many Chinese, and still represents a luxury form of travel, it is cheaper than air travel, and provides much better value for much more affluent Chinese.

 - Convenience – The majority of the HSR systems and stations are well located in central areas of the cities allowing for a high level of convenience, with little onward travel time to business and touristic areas of cities.

 - Long-term sustainability – From a usage standpoint, rail is definitely the more sustainable alternative to air and automotive travel.
 The most important advantage here is that HSR trains are run on electrified lines, meaning they are not directly supported by fossil fuels, but can instead be run by a mix of more sustainable energy options.

 Ridership numbers have soared with the development of new lines and the linking of China’s 1st and 2nd tier cities have allowed benefits to their economic structures.
 In the 90s a trip from Shanghai to Hangzhou, one of Jiangsu’s most prosperous cities and home of Alibaba, could take over 4 hours, with the addition of HSR the journey time is cut to as little as an hour, allowing business to thrive and economic and social exchange between the two cities to prosper.
 Just one of many examples where strong city linkages have allowed for greater investment and citywide development.

-A measure of China’s engineering success is the planned export of its technologies abroad to areas such as the US, Turkey and Japan and provides example of the international recognition of domestic technological achievements.
-One specific example is the join venture between China’s HSR companies and XpressWest, a Nevada based venture, to build a high speed linked between Los Angeles and Las Vegas.
+A measure of China’s engineering success is the planned export of its technologies abroad to areas such as the US, Turkey, and Japan and provides examples of the international recognition of domestic technological achievements.
+One specific example is the joint venture between China’s HSR companies and XpressWest, a Nevada based venture, to build a high speed linked between Los Angeles and Las Vegas.
 This will reduce transit time and no doubt bring greater economic links between the two US cities.

 Who’s using it?